![]() |

 1st or 2nd class?

-2nd class is absolutely fine for most travellers, there's no need to go 1st class unless you don't mind the extra cost.
-The photo below shows the generous legroom for 6-footers even in 2nd class.
-But see what prices you get at www.bahn.de because sometimes 1st class doesn't cost much more.
+2nd class is absolutely fine for most travellers, no need to go 1st class unless you don't mind the extra cost.
+But check prices at int.bahn.de because 1st class doesn't always cost much more.
 1st class simply means more leg and elbow room and usually a quieter environment.

 -